hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250925743v1-rotation-control-unlearning-quantifying-and-controlling-continuous-u.md

 ---
 layout: default
-title: Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space
+title: "Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space"
 ---

 # Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space